patrick-brian-mooney/Koenigsberg/README.md

 ## Quick reference

-<code><pre>
-  -h, --help
+`-h, --help`

-                        show this help message and exit
+Show a help message and exit.

-  --graph GRAPH, -g GRAPH
+`--graph GRAPH, -g GRAPH`

-                        An appropriately formatted .graph file to solve exhaustively
+An appropriately formatted .graph file to solve exhaustively.

-  --map MAP, -m MAP
+`--map MAP, -m MAP`

-                        An appropriately formatted .map file to solve exhaustively
+An appropriately formatted .map file to solve exhaustively.

-  --checkpoint-file CHECKPOINT_FILE, --check CHECKPOINT_FILE, -c CHECKPOINT_FILE
+`--checkpoint-file CHECKPOINT_FILE, --check CHECKPOINT_FILE, -c CHECKPOINT_FILE`

 Path to save and restore checkpointing data to.
 If unspecified, no checkpoints will be created.

-  --checkpoint-length CHECKPOINT_LENGTH, --check-len CHECKPOINT_LENGTH, -e CHECKPOINT_LENGTH
+`--checkpoint-length CHECKPOINT_LENGTH, --check-len CHECKPOINT_LENGTH, -e CHECKPOINT_LENGTH`

 Lengths of paths that cause a checkpoint to be created; larger numbers lead to less frequent saves.
 This number must not be changed during a run, even if the run is stopped and resumed.

-  --min-save-interval MIN_SAVE_INTERVAL, --min-save MIN_SAVE_INTERVAL, -n MIN_SAVE_INTERVAL
+`--min-save-interval MIN_SAVE_INTERVAL, --min-save MIN_SAVE_INTERVAL, -n MIN_SAVE_INTERVAL`

 Minimum amount of time, in seconds, between checkpointing saves.
 Increasing this makes the program slightly faster but means you'll lose more progress if it's interrupted.

-  --abandoned-report-length-interval ABANDONED_REPORT_LENGTH_INTERVAL, --abandoned-length ABANDONED_REPORT_LENGTH_INTERVAL, -a ABANDONED_REPORT_LENGTH_INTERVAL
+`--abandoned-report-length-interval ABANDONED_REPORT_LENGTH_INTERVAL, --abandoned-length ABANDONED_REPORT_LENGTH_INTERVAL, -a ABANDONED_REPORT_LENGTH_INTERVAL`

 Length of paths that cause a status message to be emitted when the path is abandoned at verbosity level 3.

-  --abandoned-report-number-interval ABANDONED_REPORT_NUMBER_INTERVAL, --abandoned-number ABANDONED_REPORT_NUMBER_INTERVAL, -r ABANDONED_REPORT_NUMBER_INTERVAL
+`--abandoned-report-number-interval ABANDONED_REPORT_NUMBER_INTERVAL, --abandoned-number ABANDONED_REPORT_NUMBER_INTERVAL, -r ABANDONED_REPORT_NUMBER_INTERVAL`

 Length of paths that cause a status message to be emitted when the path is abandoned at verbosity level 3.

-  --prune-exhausted-interval PRUNE_EXHAUSTED_INTERVAL, -p PRUNE_EXHAUSTED_INTERVAL
+`--prune-exhausted-interval PRUNE_EXHAUSTED_INTERVAL, -p PRUNE_EXHAUSTED_INTERVAL`

 Threshold for cleaning up the list of paths we've exhausted; doing this more often will make the program run faster when it's not cleaning this list but will make the list-cleaning action happen more often.

-  --verbose, -v
+`--verbose, -v`

 Increase how chatty the program is about the progress it makes.
 May be specified multiple times.

-  --version, --vers, --ver
+`--version, --vers, --ver`

 Display version information and exit.
-</pre></code>

 ## More information